Landscape Architecture (MLA)

 c.
 Two letters of recommendation.

 d.
 A personal statement that outlines your goals for graduate study (1-3 pages).

 e.
 A portfolio of creative work.

 All students applying to the MLA or Dual Degree Programs must submit a portfolio to enable us to assess your creative potential.
 Since many applicants do not have a design background, the portfolio may contain graphic and/or written work which you feel express your creativity.
 Past portfolios have included reproductions of sketches and paintings; photographs of landscapes or places visited; creative writing examples; photographs of sculpture, pottery, quilts, furniture, stone walls and jewelry created by the individual.
-You shouldn’t create work solely for the portfolio; it should contain examples of how your creativity is currently manifested in your life.
+You may create work solely for the portfolio, but it should contain examples of how your creativity is currently manifested in your life.

 These materials should be submitted to the Graduate School.
 Incomplete applications or those not received by the specified deadline will be considered only if the program's quota of entering students has not been filled.

-In addition, the university maintains an office dedicated to helping graduate students with grants and fellowships.
+The university maintains an office dedicated to helping graduate students with grants and fellowships.
 The Graduate Students Grants Office (http://www.umass.edu/gradschool/funding-support) can be reached by phone at 413-545-5279 or by e-mail at firstname.lastname@example.org.

 Landscape Architectural Accreditation Board (LAAB) accredited programs are required to provide reliable information to the public.
 Programs must report on accreditation status and its performance.
 This information is to help potential students make informed application decisions.
 MLA Public Information.